 Since I like deep, dark chocolate flavor I use a slightly higher ratio of cocoa powder to avocado than most recipes I’ve seen.
 Maple syrup is my sweetener of choice for this recipe, but I’ve also played around with stevia and have enjoyed that as well.
 Honey is also great, but keep in mind that if you use honey, the pudding is no longer vegan.
 I use peanut butter to bump up the protein, but any nut butter will work; in the past I’ve also made it with protein powder.
 Or you could use whole nuts instead: to keep a creamy texture, process the nuts first and then process in all other ingredients; or for a crunchy texture, pulse in the nuts after you process everything else.

-1 medium avocado
+- 1 medium ripe Haas avocado

-3 tablespoons unsweetened cocoa powder
+- 3 tablespoons unsweetened cocoa powder

-2 teaspoons pure vanilla extract
+- 2 teaspoons pure vanilla extract

-2 pinches sea salt
+- 2 pinches sea salt

-Put all ingredients except the unsweetened, desiccated coconut into the bowl of a food processor and process until smooth and creamy, scraping down the sides of the bowl as necessary.
+- Put all ingredients except the unsweetened, desiccated coconut into the bowl of a food processor and process until smooth and creamy, scraping down the sides of the bowl as necessary.

 - Transfer to 2 individual serving dishes, top with coconut if desired, and serve immediately.